src/some_module.py

-Users can test MongoDB dependant code using the create_mongo_fixture.
+Users can test MongoDB dependent code using the create_mongo_fixture.

 Consider the following example: